 Although a strong and sturdy breed, Norwegian Forest Cats are still prone to a number of hereditary and congenital conditions that can adversely affect their health and your budget.
 Some of the conditions and illnesses Norwegian Forest Cats are prone to include hereditary metabolic disorders such as Type IV glycogen storage disease; eye conditions such as retinal dysplasia; and hip problems such as hip dysplasia.

-Thankfully, Petplan pet insurance covers all hereditary and chronic conditions for the life of your pet as standard.
+Thankfully, Petplan pet insurance covers all hereditary and chronic conditions as standard.
 Which means if your chair-climbing kitty’s health ever falters, you’re protected.